sjbennett123/vindalebynight/content/current_writeups/A Wandering Plague/_index.md

 Layout: module

 author: Brittney Perry, Chris Colland
-reviewer:
+reviewer: Scott Bennett
-# "friday" "friday night" "saturday" "saturday morning" "saturday early afternoon" "saturday early evening" "saturday night" "reaction" "tavern setup" "townsfolk" "randoms"

 schedule: saturday morning
-weight:
+weight: 1
 plotline: Contagion
-requirements:

-description: Sam Nekruv, a wandering beggar, has entered Vindale in search of charity.
+description: Sam Nekruv, a wandering beggar, passes through Vindale in search of charity.

-synopsis: |
-  A wandering beggar has come to Vindale, asking for charity.
-  Sam, the beggar, enters town at a slow walk to not aggravate the cough.
-He approaches everyone, asking for coin or if they would like to hear a story for a coin.
-His stories are fanciful and dramatic, and he won't say if they are true or not.n After he has gone around seeking charity.

-  When the coughing gets to be too much (aka npc too hot, out of phlegm, no one engaging anymore) the beggar will leave the area.
+synopsis: Sam, a beggar, passes through town and regales the populace with his stories.
+He will leave after about half an hour or when he feels that he has engaged with all of the players.

 outcomes:
-  - PCs get grossed out at the phlegm spitting vagabond beggar, but help him out with coin and friendship
+  - PCs get grossed out at the phlegm spitting vagabond beggar, but help him out with coin and friendship.
+If this is the case a different hook is used for A Plauge is Born.
-  - PCs shun the disease vector and he coughs, spits, and goes away
+  - PCs shun the disease vector.
+This leads to the

 number_of_cast_members: 1
 Roles: Sam Nekruv